gottacatchenall/ms_map_territory_sdm/manuscript.md

 of species distribution modeling as both a field of study and imperative for ecosystem management over the last several decades.
 But, species are composed of discrete objects---individual organisms that occupy points in space and which move through time.
-The location of each individual organism of a particular species is an observable value, which we could feasibly write down.
+The location of every individual organism of a particular species at a particular time is an observable value, which we could feasibly write down.

 A species distribution is not some inherent property of nature that belongs to a species, but a conceptual framework that we invoke because we know that our